Last updated on November 25th, 2021

 But there’s more.
 Plenty of studies have also indicated that being out in nature can offer a host of benefits.
 Encouraging the younger generation to get outside more can help alleviate stress, enhance social behavior, help them gain self-confidence and a sense of accomplishment, improve recovery from physical trauma and promote optimal psychological functioning.

-Children that are willing get involved in outdoor activities and education programs are able to demonstrate improved physical and mental health, as well as better environmental stewardship and social skills.
+Children that are willing to get involved in outdoor activities and educational programs are able to demonstrate improved physical and mental health, as well as better environmental stewardship and social skills.

 Why Should the Decline Concern Us?

 Studies show that adults who were introduced to outdoor activities as children are more likely to continue those activities into adulthood than those who did not have an early introduction.